 - Be on time.
-It is crucial not to be late for your interview.
-Allocate plenty of time the morning of the interview and plan your route to minimise any problems occurring.
+It is crucial not to be late on the day of your interview.
+Allocate plenty of time in the morning and plan your route to minimise any problems occurring.
 If something unforeseen happens, causing a delay to your journey, phone ahead and explain the situation while stating you will get there as soon as possible.

 - Greet the interviewer with a firm handshake.
 A positive first impression is very important.
 When shaking the interviewer’s hand it is important to have direct eye contact while also smiling politely.
 You will come across as assertive and composed.